Antondimitrov9605/Biography/README.md

 These courses helped me build a strong foundation in entrepreneurship, market dynamics, and strategic operations.

-After completing this cycle of business-oriented education, I began working at the port as a **foreman** in **port operations** and **operational logistics**, where I continue to work to this day.
-During my employment, I enrolled in a master's degree in **Cybersecurity (2023–2025)**, balancing full-time responsibilities with academic advancement.
-In parallel with my cybersecurity studies, I also pursued certifications in blockchain technologies through Udemy, deepening my knowledge in decentralized systems and smart contract development.
+During this period, I also enrolled in a master's degree in **Cybersecurity (2023–2025)**, balancing full-time responsibilities with academic advancement.
+In parallel with my cybersecurity studies, I pursued certifications in blockchain technologies through Udemy, deepening my knowledge in decentralized systems and smart contract development.

 ### Selected Certificates (2020–2023, Udemy)